Pontifical Latin American College: History

-The Rev. Ignacio Victor Eyzaguirre, who was Chilean, went to Rome, in 1857, and proposed to the Pope the erection of a college for students, from Latin American countries, i.e. where the Spanish and Portuguese languages are spoken.
-Pope Pius IX, who had been Apostolic Delegate in Chile, granted letters of approbation, and urged the bishops to send students and to help the foundation by procuring funds for the maintenance of the seminary.
+In 1857, Ignacio Victor Eyzaguirre traveled to Rome from his home country of Chile, in order to propose to Pius IX the erection of a college for students from Latin American countries.
+Pius IX, who had been Apostolic Delegate in Chile, granted letters of approbation, and urged the bishops to send students and to help the foundation by procuring funds for the maintenance of the seminary.

-Father Eyzaguirre went back to South America, collected some money, and returned to Rome with a few students.
+Eyzaguirre went back to South America, collected some money, and returned to Rome with a few students.
 He rented a small house for these students and some others who arrived later.
 They were fifteen in all.
 Pius IX ordered the Fathers of the Society of Jesus to direct the new college, and they opened the college on 21 November 1858.
 In December 1859, Pius IX helped to purchase a larger house, belonging to the Dominican Order, near Santa Maria sopra Minerva.
-He also bought with his own money a villa and a vineyard for the use of the college, and made Monsignor Eyzaguirre protonotary-apostolic.
+He also bought with his own money a villa and a vineyard for the use of the college, and made Eyzaguirre protonotary-apostolic.
 Towards the beginning of 1860, he sent this prelate back to South America as ablegate of the Holy See, to urge the bishops again to co-operate on a larger scale in procuring the necessary means for the support of the college.
 At the same time he himself contributed a large sum of money to the new house.

 During 1864, Pius IX sent to the college books from his own private library, ordered a new chapel to be erected at his own expense, and furnished it with vestments and on 21 November, the 6th anniversary of its foundation, visited the college in person.
 He is considered the principal, if not the first, founder of the South American College.